Renault Korea: Research and development

-In November 2018, the company opened a vehicle testing centre in Daegu for vehicles aimed at the Asia-Pacific market, in partnership with the city government and Korea Intelligent Automobile Parts Promotion.
+In November 2018, Renault Samsung Motors opened a vehicle testing centre in Daegu for vehicles aimed at the Asia-Pacific market, in partnership with the city government and Korea Intelligent Automobile Parts Promotion.
 The facility can test electric, autonomous and connected vehicles.

+In May 2023, Renault Korea Motors said it planned to open a research and development facility for electric vehicles within its Busan plant complex, in partnership with the Busan.

 Administration

-From 1995 until 2013, the company's head offices were at the HSBC Building in Jung-gu, Seoul.
+From 1995 until 2013, the company's head offices were at the HSBC Building in Jung District, Seoul.
 In January 2013, it moved them to a purposely-built facility, the RSM Tower (Korean: RSM 타워; RR: RSM Tawo) in Gasan-dong, Seoul.
 In December 2017, RSM moved most management functions to Yeoksam-dong, Seoul, although kept some offices and car maintenance activities at the RSM Tower.

 There are additional administrative offices in Busan.